mikkurogue/archmocha/README.md

 You can find this folder in `~./.oh-my-zsh/themes` usually.

+Best and easiest way is to clone this repository `git clone https://github.com/mikkurogue/archmocha.git && cd archmocha`

+Once cloned, I recommend using the following command to copy the theme:
+`cp archmocha.zsh-theme ~/.oh-my-zsh/themes/`

 Once added to your themes folder, update your .zshrc to change the theme to archmocha.

 ```zsh